-Figure 10-94.
-Complete CAN Bus Channel-Specific Data Word Format b.
+Figure 10-100.
+Complete CAN Bus Channel-Specific Data Word Format

+- Reserved.
+Bits 31-16 are reserved. - N of Messages.
+Bits 15-0 contain a binary value indicating the number of messages included in the packet. - b.
 CAN Bus Data Intra-Packet Header.
 After the CSDW, CAN bus data is inserted into the packet.
 Each CAN bus message is preceded by an IPH that has both an IPTS and an intra-packet message header (IPMH) and an intra-packet ID word.
-The length of the IPH is fixed at 16 bytes (128 bits) positioned contiguously, in the sequence shown in Figure 10-95.
+The length of the IPH is fixed at 16 bytes (128 bits) positioned contiguously, in the sequence shown in Figure 10-101.